Right to Care card: Benefits

 Prior to the launch of the card, hospitals and other medical facilities only allow legal spouses or next of kin to make important medical decisions in behalf of an individual.
 This excludes same-sex partners from doing the same.
 They have to secure a special power of attorney (SPA).

 The card could be availed through the Quezon City gender and development (GAD) office.
-It will contain a QR code linking to the relevant notarized SPA.
+It contains a QR code linking to the relevant notarized SPA.

+Right to Care began as an initiative to protect LGBTQIA+ couples.
+But as different government levels began adopting the card, but some jurisdictions also cover other Filipinos in non-traditional relationship unrecognized by the law during medical emergencies: